-2.7 General Meetings
+2.6 General Meetings

 Pursuant to the Articles, the annual General Meeting shall be held within six months after the end of the financial year.
 Extraordinary General Meetings may be held whenever deemed desirable by the Board.
-Pursuant to the Articles, extraordinary General Meetings may also be held pursuant to an authorisation of a court in the Netherlands in preliminary relief proceedings at the request of one or more Shareholders or DI Holders representing at least 10 per cent. of the Company's issued share capital.
-At least 42 days before any General Meeting, the Board will notify registered Shareholders and DI Holders in accordance with the laws and regulations applicable to the Company.
-As a prerequisite to attending the General Meeting and, to the extent applicable, casting of votes, the Shareholders and DI Holders will be required to notify the Board of their attendance in writing within the time frame mentioned in the convening notice, and such notice must be received by the Board on the day mentioned in the convening notice.
+Pursuant to the Articles, extraordinary General Meetings may also be held pursuant to an authorisation of a court in the Netherlands in preliminary relief proceedings at the request of one or more Shareholders representing at least 10 per cent. of the Company's issued share capital.
+At least 42 days before any General Meeting, the Board will notify registered Shareholders in accordance with the laws and regulations applicable to the Company.
+As a prerequisite to attending the General Meeting and, to the extent applicable, casting of votes, the Shareholders will be required to notify the Board of their attendance in writing within the time frame mentioned in the convening notice, and such notice must be received by the Board on the day mentioned in the convening notice.
 The Board shall set a registration date on the 28th day prior to the date of the General Meeting.
 A General Meeting will be held in Amsterdam, Rotterdam, The Hague or in Haarlemmermeer (Schiphol Airport), the Netherlands.
-In a General Meeting held elsewhere, valid resolutions may only be adopted in case the entire issued share capital of the Company is present or represented.
+In a General Meeting held elsewhere, valid resolutions may only be adopted in the case the entire issued share capital of the Company is present or represented.

-2.8 Agenda items for General Meetings
+2.7 Agenda items for General Meetings

-Shareholders, or DI Holders, holding at least 3 per cent. of the Company's issued share capital may submit agenda item proposals for General Meetings.
-Provided the Board receives a reasoned request for such proposals no later than on the 60th day before the date of the relevant General Meeting, the Company will have the proposals included in the convening notice of that General Meeting.
+Shareholders holding at least 3 per cent. of the Company's issued share capital may submit agenda item proposals for General Meetings.
+Provided the Board receives a reasoned request for such proposals no later than on the 60^{th} day before the date of the relevant General Meeting, the Company will have the proposals included in the convening notice of that General Meeting.

-2.9 Variation of Rights
+2.8 Variation of Rights